plays3000/Crop_pathology_img/README.md

 * openslide-python
 * opencv-python

-  This code is optimized in Linux, so if there is any error while downloading the svs file,

-  adjust the download.py codes for your each projects.
+  This code is optimized for Linux, so if there is any error while downloading the svs file, adjust the download.py and cropping_TCGA.py codes for your projects.